outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - if a problem is 'climbing a ladder', test if changing the problem to 'climbing a step' makes it easier to solve - if so, identify that the change was 'reducing' or 'simplifying' the problem to its 'unit' case, and test if this change simplifies other problems as well

       - how to identify/generate other insights that make problems easier to solve:
-        - any change that has an opposite effect ('change', 'reduce', 'neutralize', 'remove') on a component/cause/variable/structure of the problem, or the problem itself, or its system
+        - any change that has an opposite effect ('change', 'reduce', 'neutralize', 'remove') on a component/cause/variable/structure of an error structure, or its generative system
         - any function that connects inputs/outputs more efficiently than another function can make a problem of a relevant structure easier to solve (a more efficient 'reduction' function may be a better solution like 'filter' than a less efficient 'reduction' function like 'sort then filter')

     - solve problem for one component/variable/structure of the problem, then add other components of the problem and check if solution holds or modify it to fit the new component
+      - this is a specific case of the general workflow 'simplify the problem, solve the simpler version, then check if the simple solution holds when complexity is added, or adjust the simpler solution for complicating structures'

     - generate structures of difference (like 'difference sequences') and apply as components of workflows (similar to applying interaction structures, solution structures, optimization structures, relevance structures, or not-error structures)
       - solution success cause: this works bc in order to get from problem to solution, you have to apply differences to the problem/solution until theyre equivalent, bc they start as different, which is the problem